 But with preparation and planning you can reduce the chances of having a property disaster when temperatures drop.

 Rapid freezing and thawing can lead to burst pipes – and massive damage.
-The best way to stop this from happening is to keep your pipes warm by lagging them with special foam.
-This will reduce heat loss and insulate the pipes to stop them from freezing.
+The best way to stop this from happening is to keep your pipes warm by lagging them, which means fitting a special type of foam insulation around them.
+The foam will reduce heat loss and stop the pipes from freezing.

 Get your boiler serviced